alessgorgo/SimpleCrypt/README.md

 ./Encryptix.sh nc myfile.txt
 ```

-You will be prompted for a passkey and whether you would like to create a backup of the file.
+You will be prompted for a passkey to encrypt the file.

 #### Decrypt a File